-Not all students will achieve a WACE; a WASSA will be issued to all Year 12 students who complete any study that contributes towards a WACE.
+A WASSA will be issued to all Year 12 students who complete any study that contributes towards a WACE.
 It lists all courses and programs students have completed in Year 11 and 12.

 The WASSA formally records, where appropriate:

 - The meeting of WACE requirements or a statement of literacy and numeracy

 - Exhibitions and awards granted

 - WACE combined mark

 - Grades and marks achieved in Course units

 - VET qualifications

 - Endorsed Programs successfully completed

 - Number of community service hours completed, if reported by your school

 - Results in WACE Courses from previous years